-The curriculum requirements specify topics, but do not prescribe specific courses.
+The curriculum requirements are in addition to the General Criteria curriculum requirements and specify topics, but do not prescribe specific courses.
 These requirements are:

 - (a) Information systems: At least 30 semester credit hours (or equivalent) that include coverage of fundamentals and applied practice in application development; data and information management; information technology infrastructure; systems analysis, design and acquisition; project management; and the role of information systems in organizations. - (b) Information systems environment: At least 15 additional semester credit hours (or equivalent) of a cohesive set of topics that provide an understanding of an information systems environment. - (c) Quantitative analysis or methods that must include statistics.